ccummings/can-compilify/README.md

     //OR
     bower install canjs

-> CanJS is not compatible with CommonJS so additional configuration is required to make Browserify work with CanJS.
-Examples are provided below.
+> CanJS is not compatible with CommonJS so additional configuration is required to make it work with Browserify.

 Then use it as Browserify transform module with `-t`:

     browserify -t can-compilify app.js > app.bundle.js

-where main.js can be like:
+where app.js can be like:

 ```javascript
 var template = require('./template.stache');